-

 (FED) Higher interest rates generally lead to higher returns on investments denominated in USD.
 This tends to attract foreign capital into USD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of NZD is Weak Bearish and for the USD is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of NZD is -- Neutral and for the USD is -- Neutral.

-Our Ziwox A, mid-term Fundamental Score for NZD is -3. and Fundamental Score for USD is -3.
+Our Ziwox A, mid-term Fundamental Score for NZD is -3. and Fundamental Score for USD is -4.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance

-In the current trading session, "London & New York", Market risk sentiment is Strong Risk-OFF.
-The Gold and Switzerland Frank recorded the strongest performance, while the Yen and Australian dollar are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Strong Risk-OFF.
+The Yen and United States Dollar recorded the strongest performance, while the Gold and New Zealand Dollar are weakest so far.

 Currencies performance vs US dollar "USD"